MAINTAINING A HOME

 Remember: it’s up to you to maintain the condition of your appliances and plumbing.
 We don't cover wear, tear and gradual deterioration or loss or damage as a result of a gradual process of liquid leaking, splashing, dripping or overflowing.
 Take a look at your policy’s Product Disclosure Statement (PDS) so you understand its terms and conditions.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 Escape of liquid

-This covers the sudden liquid leaking, overflowing or bursting from things like your fridge, washing machine, bath, toilet, fixed pipes (except agricultural pipes), gutters, swimming pool, water main, fixed cooling system or an aquarium.
+This covers damage caused by liquid leaking, overflowing or bursting from things like your fridge, washing machine, bath (but not shower), toilet, fixed pipes (except agricultural and overflow pipes ), swimming pool, water main, fixed cooling system or an aquarium.

 We do not cover the cost of fixing the leak itself, wear, tear and gradual deterioration or loss or damage as a result of a gradual process of liquid leaking, splashing, dripping or overflowing.
 See the PDS for more details on what we don't cover.